pivotal/docs-tap/getting-started.md

      kubectl apply -f rmq-1.yaml
     ```

-The Application Developer is responsible for developing applications and creating Application Workloads:
+The application developer is responsible for developing applications and creating application workloads:

 1. For this example you use a sample Spring application that simply sends and receives messages
 through RabbitMQ to itself.
-Both the Application Workload and RabbitmqCluster service instance must exist in the same namespace.
+Both the application workload and RabbitmqCluster service instance must exist in the same namespace.

     >**Note:** This requirement is expected to be removed from an upcoming release.